 Each year, the Writing Across the Curriculum Program holds a writing contest for undergraduates throughout the university.
 The contest, which is open to all WPU students, encourages participation by all university departments; excellent student writing is nominated by faculty members.
 Winning work--personal essays, formal research, creative writing, lab reports, reading logs, any form of writing in any discipline and at any academic level--is published in the Celebrating Student Writing Across the Curriculum annual publication.

 For the latest Celebrating Student Writing nomination form, please contact Liane Robertson.

 Writing Groups sponsored by the WAC program are designed to offer WPU faculty members a supportive, collegial environment in which to develop, critique, and prepare their writing for publication or presentation.
 The groups offer participants a chance to work on their professional writing-in-progress (papers, articles, book proposals, essays, monographs, etc.) with a small multi-disciplinary group of colleagues.

-The groups, coordinated by Jim Hauser, generally meet once a month throughout the academic year (and, for those who are interested, during the summer).
-Please contact Jim for more information.
+The groups, coordinated by Liane Robertson, generally meet once a month throughout the academic year (and, for those who are interested, during the summer).
+Please contact Liane for more information.